 What to Wear in Stockholm in Winter

-Average winter temperatures for Stockholm hover right above the freezing level of 32F.
+Average winter temperatures for Stockholm hover right above the freezing level of 32° Fahrenheit.
 Stockholm does occasionally see snow, but the salt in the air means it’ll never stick.
 You’ll want to dress warmly, but not for the high Arctic.
 Exploring Stockholm means ducking in and out of coffee shops, museums, and stores, so be ready to peel down layers.
-Swedes usually wear a thermal underlayer, simple t-shirt, trendy sweatshirt or sweater, and a jacket.
+Swedes usually wear a thermal underlayer, a simple t-shirt, a trendy sweatshirt or sweater, and a jacket.

 A pair of serious winter boots is only necessary if you’re planning to travel beyond Stockholm into snowier territory.
 Otherwise, anything closed-toed and waterproofed will do when combined with a good set of socks.